pawelkulakowski/powerbi_portfolio_project_two/readme.md

 The goal was to create a project with a use of parameters year and month to show the general sales situation in each of choosen month/year.

-The project is still in the development phase.
-Many of measueres were used only for testing and some of tabs (despite the ones which are below described) are still being in the process of developing.

 View Sales

 ![alt text](https://github.com/pawelkulakowski/powerbi_portfolio_project_two/blob/master/project_01.JPG?raw=true)